 ISCCSO activities reflect AA’s commitment to the common welfare as expressed in the Twelve Traditions.

-AA’s Traditions do not excuse or protect or protect people engaging in unsafe or illegal behaviour.
-Any activity taking place is subject to the same laws and local regulations that apply outside the ISCCSO and AA group meetings (adapted from AA Australia’s Safeguarding Policy).
+While AA’s Traditions guide our actions, they do not excuse or protect unsafe or illegal behaviour.

+All activities carried out as part of AA or ISCCSO, must follow the same legal frameworks and regulations that apply outside meetings.

-Addressing unsafe or illegal behaviour, including asking someone to leave or step down from a service position, or contacting the appropriate authorities when necessary, is consistent with AA’s Traditions (adapted from AA Australia’s Safeguarding Policy).AA Australia’s Safeguarding Policy).
+Addressing unsafe or illegal behaviour - including asking someone to leave or step down from a service position, or contacting the appropriate authorities when necessary, is consistent with AA’s Traditions.

+(Aadapted from AA Australia’s Safeguarding Policy).

-Volunteers should recognise that AA members are not trained counsellors or professionals and should not provide services beyond their competence.
-This is explained in Guideline 4 “Information on Alcoholics Anonymous”, which describes what AA does and what AA does not do in terms of helping others (as found on the Australian AA member’s website)..
+Volunteers should recognise that AA members are not trained counsellors or professionals and should not provide assistance beyond their competence.
+This is explained in Guideline 4 “Information on Alcoholics Anonymous”, which describes what AA does and what AA does not do in terms of helping others (as found on the Australian AA member’s website).

 Safeguarding concerns should be taken seriously and addressed appropriately.
 This policy is intended to assist in managing incidents, including: